-The weight of a battery power tool can also be determined by the battery size, for instance, if you require a moderate amount of power in a cordless screwdriver then you should be ok with a 12volt battery powered tool, which is lighter than an 18 or 20volt tool.
-Generally the more power you need the heavier the battery will be, however with new advances in battery storage they are getting lighter.
+The weight of a battery power tool can also be determined by the battery size.
+For instance, if you require a moderate amount of power in a cordless screwdriver then you should be ok with a 12volt battery-powered tool, which is lighter than an 18 or 20volt tool.
+Generally the more power you need the heavier the battery will be.
+However, with new types of cordless tools and advances in battery storage, they are getting lighter.

 3. Tools without cords take up less space